bgarrels/miranda-dev/trunk/Miranda IM - CK Release/Miranda/Plugins/Bosskey/docs/bosskey_plus_readme.txt

 Changelog:
 =========
 v.
+0.5.0.3
+- Fixed occurrence of the second password window, when double-clicking hotkey

+v.
 0.5.0.2
 - Increased the space for translation in some controls
 - Changed the archive's structure to make updater happy